coleifer/peewee/docs/peewee/database.rst

    db.pragma('foreign_keys', 1, permanent=True)

 .. attention::
-   Pragmas set using the :py:meth:`~SqliteDatabase.pragma` method do not get re-applied when a new connection opens.
+   Pragmas set using the :meth:`~SqliteDatabase.pragma` method do not get re-applied when a new connection opens.
 To configure a pragma to be run whenever a connection is opened, specify ``permanent=True``.